British Rail Class 40: BR service

 The Class 40s operated in all areas of British Railways although sightings in the Western and Southern Regions have always been exceptionally rare and usually the result of special trains and/or unusual operational circumstances, but examples have been recorded such as D317 hauling a parcels train between Micheldever and Basingstoke on 3 July 1967, and D335 operating the 07:35 Oxford to Paddington and 10:16 Paddington - Birmingham on 29 June 1971.
 A review of the areas of operation published towards the end of the class's operational life showed no regular operational service on the Southern Region, and the only parts of the Western Region regularly visited were the Cambrian Line between Shrewsbury and Aberystwyth, and freights on the Gloucester to Severn Tunnel Junction route.

 After the early trials the majority of Class 40s were based at depots in northern England, notably Longsight, Carlisle Kingmoor, and Wigan Springs Branch on the Midland Region, and Thornaby and Gateshead on the Eastern Region.

+The heyday of the class was in the early 1960s, when they hauled top-link expresses on the West Coast Main Line and in East Anglia.

+Like many diesel locomotive types of the time, they suffered criticism for reliability.
+The train heating boilers were a particular early problem on the Class 40s, requiring strict maintenance and were fairly complicated to operate.
+Late Autumn 1958 on the Great Northern line saw that, on six out of ten days, the Flying Scotsman service failed to produce a diesel, and ran late with a steam loco deputising.
+Breakdowns were common.
+The biggest problem the class encountered was their poor power-to-weight ratio.
+They lacked the versatility of the Class 37s, being either too heavy or too underpowered, for the work allocated.